Tips for paying off student loans more easily

 Know what you owe.
 Make a list of your student loans.
 Include whether they’re private or federal, monthly payment and due date, the current and principal balances, the interest rates, and servicer.
+If you’re not sure, start by checking your free credit report .
 For federal loans, it will also help to know what type of loan it is (such as PLUS, subsidized, or unsubsidized) and the name of your repayment plan.
-If you’re not sure, .
 You can look up your federal loans at .

 See if your loans fit into your budget and pay schedule.
-Making a budget and exploring strategies for reducing debt will help you see how your student loans fit into your finances.
+Make a budget and explore strategies for reducing debt to help you see how your student loans fit into your finances.
 Request a different due date if that would make it easier for you to make your payments on time and in full.

 Save yourself time and money

 Set up direct debit (aka autopay) for 0.25% off your interest rate.
 With direct debt, your payment is taken automatically from your bank account each month.
 All federal direct loans and many private lenders offer this discount.